Application Process FAQs

 - Definition:

-- Tasks are specific actions or activities that need to be completed to achieve the project’s objectives.
+- Tasks are specific actions or activities sequentially executed to complete the project’s/program’s objectives.

-- They are the individual steps or assignments required to implement the project
+- They are the individual steps or assignments required to implement the project/program plan.

 - Examples: